-Incoming residents and fellows must provide documentation of proof of immunity to:
+Incoming students, residents and fellows must provide documentation of proof of immunity to:

 Proof of immunity is either documentation of a vaccine given or a lab report showing a positive IgG antibody titer.

-Proof of immunization for hepatitis B and a positive anitbody titer is also required.
-If an incoming student has not received hepatitis B immunization in the past, they can be vaccinated after school begins in the Occupational Health Department.
+Proof of immunization for hepatitis B and a positive antibody titer is also required.
+If an incoming student has not received hepatitis B immunization in the past, they can be vaccinated after school begins in Occupational Health.

 Tuberculosis surveillance is also required.
 A two-step tuberculin skin test (TST or PPD), aka a tuberculin skin placed and read and repeated again in 1-3 weeks, is required if the incoming student has not had a previous positive tuberculin skin test.